-Fund assets can be invested directly and indirectly in bonds issued by countries that are in a period of transition from developing countries to industrial nations in the areas Latin America, Asia, Eastern Europe and Africa.
+Investment is made in bonds issued by countries that are in a period of transition from developing countries to industrial nations in the areas Latin America, Asia, Eastern Europe and Africa.
 Investment is made primarily in bonds issued by or guaranteed by states.
-Investment will primarily be made in bonds denominated in USD or EUR (which will be hedged to USD).
-Investments may also be made in bonds denominated in local currencies in emerging markets.
-Generally these investments will not be hedged to USD.
+Investment will primarily be made in bonds denominated in EUR or in USD, which will be hedged against EUR.
+Investments may also be made in bonds denominated in local currencies in the emerging markets.
+Generally, these investments will not be hedged against EUR.